goma-recorder/PlayableMidi/README.md

 in a standard MIDI file (`.mid` file).
 This allows you to create musically synchronized animation using a DAW (digital audio workstation) that is easy to manage accurately synchronized timings compared to other non-musical timeline editors like Unity's one.
+Playable Midi is an extension of the [MIDI Animation Track](https://github.com/keijiro/MidiAnimationTrack).

 System requirements